 Brushy Mountain State Penitentiary

 Brushy Mountain State Penitentiary is a place of spectral darkness, where tales of inmate abuse and wrongful imprisonment have been whispered for generations.
-Located close to Frozen Head State Park, this Tennessee state prison was built by prisoners in the 1920s in an attempt to make escape impossible.
+Located close to Frozen Head State Park, it was Tennessee’s first maximum-security prison, where the most dangerous criminals, including rapists, murderers, and robbers, were kept from 1896 to 2009.
+Many prisoners were sentenced to over 200 years in an attempt to make escape impossible.

 In recent years, it has become a tourist destination, and ghost hunters seeking the lost souls within its walls can take an overnight tour.
 It may not be the most uplifting of activities, but it certainly provides a unique insight into the dark history of this haunted place.
+Some visitors have reported seeing ghostly figures and hearing footsteps and disembodied voices.
+You can join paranormal tours to see the prison after dark or choose more intense overnight investigations that allow you to investigate the haunted halls until 4 am.
 Visit if you have the courage!

 Wicked Ways Haunted House